opentelekomcloud-infra/csm-test-utils/README.md

 # Customer Service Monitoring test utils

-This repository contains set of simple utils for testing of CSM-created infrasctucture
+This repository contains set of simple Go-based utils for testing of CSM-created infrasctucture

 ### Why use Go for tests?